chboudry/articles/powershell-break.md

 author: Charles Boudry
 ---

-# PowerShell - foreach-object and break
+# PowerShell - ForEach-Object and break

 ## Context
 I once reviewed a PowerShell code similar to this one :